vladbv/daily-coding-problem/README.md

 For example, given the multiset {15, 5, 20, 10, 35, 15, 10}, it would return true, since we can split it up into {15, 5, 10, 15, 10} and {20, 35}, which both add up to 55.

 Given the multiset {15, 5, 20, 10, 35}, it would return false, since we can't split it up into two subsets that add up to the same sum.
+<h2>Problem 63</h2>
+This problem was asked by Amazon.

+Given an array of numbers, find the maximum sum of any contiguous subarray of the array.

+For example, given the array [34, -50, 42, 14, -5, 86], the maximum sum would be 137, since we would take elements 42, 14, -5, and 86.

+Given the array [-5, -1, -8, -9], the maximum sum would be 0, since we would not take any elements.

+Do this in O(N) time.